Page cover

 A simple overview of rendering dynamic instances.

-Flora supports per-instance motion vectors for improved rendering effects such as TAA and motion blur.
-These rely on screen-space velocity and require consistent tracking of object movement across frames.
+Flora supports per-instance motion vectors for effects like TAA and motion blur.

 Enabling Motion Vectors